JaneliaSciComp/peeling/README.md

 ### Panther analysis
 PEELing provides the functionality to perform protein ontology and pathway analyses of the post-cutoff proteome using the [Panther](http://www.pantherdb.org/) API.
 Top 10 terms based on false discovery rate (FDR) are listed for protein localization (Panther GO Slim Cellular Component), function (Panther GO Slim Biological Process), and pathway (Reactome).

 To run this analysis, specify `-p/--panther` and provide the organism from which the mass spec data is made.
 Please refer to Panther's API [page](http://pantherdb.org/services/oai/pantherdb/supportedgenomes) for supported organism.
-Choose the corresponding 'long_names', and wrap it by quotes if there is white space inside the name, e.g. 'Homo sapiens'"
+Choose the corresponding 'long_names', and wrap it by quotes if there is white space inside the name, e.g. 'Homo sapiens'
 ```
 peeling mass_spec_dir num_of_nonlabelled_controls num_of_labelled_replicates -p organism
 ```